Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 35 of 365. **Brave and thouthful!**
-- DAY: Sunday, Happy sunday, i went to church,
+- DAY: Tuesday, Happy sunday, i went to church,
 Kabiri ry'umunani Not going again! gotta lock in in nsbe, hopefully , nnot locking in